Haufe-Lexware/api-style-guide/collection-resources.md

 #####HTTP Status

-Any failed request validation responds 400 Bad Request HTTP status.
-If clients attempt to modify read-only fields, this is also a '400 Bad Request'.
+Any failed request validation responds `400 Bad Request` HTTP status.
+If clients attempt to modify read-only fields, this is also a `400 Bad Request`.

 If there are business rules (more than data type/length/etc), it is best to provide a specific error code & message (in addition to the 400) for that validation.

-For situations which require interaction with APIs or processes outside of the current request, the '422' status code is appropriate.
+For situations which require interaction with APIs or processes outside of the current request, the `422` status code is appropriate.

-After successful update, PUT operations should respond with '204 No Content' status, with no response body.
+After successful update, PUT operations should respond with `204 No Content` status, with no response body.

 ###Update Partial Single Resource